coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

       * rmmod sr_mod
       * rmmod cdrom
       * so using modprobe can remove multiple (if uneeded) modules
+      * handles dependencies
   * lsmod - Show the status of modules in the Linux Kernel
   * rmmod - Simple program to remove a module from the Linux Kernel
+    * or use modprobe -r
+    * modprobe -r btrfs`
   * insmod - Simple program to insert a module into the Linux Kernel
+    * must deal with dependencies manually
   * lspci - PCI devices
     * -v or -vv
   * lsusb